flutter-blossom/blossom_tabs/README.md

 ## Additional information

-Additional  you can listen to tabs state changes using `BlossomTabControllerScopeDescendant`. like this -
+Additionally you can listen to tabs state changes using `BlossomTabControllerScopeDescendant`. like this -

 ```dart
 BlossomTabControllerScopeDescendant<int>(